e-c-k-e-r/vall-e/docs/models_v2.md

 Unlike the original, this implementation strives to operate on *all* codebooks at once with a full 44KHz bandwidth, rather than requiring the model to operate on one codebook level at a time at 24KHz audio.

 This model *might* not scale up well, as the `nemo-smaller-44khz-llama-8` brand seems to perform at a similar quality to `nemo-larger-44khz-llama-8`.
 While the latter had speech emerge much quicker than the former, both seem to have a problem with consistently working on various speakers unlike the previous series of models.
+* The current issue seems to be it poorly following the prompted speaker, which if I remember right, required quite a few epochs to resolve in the base `ar+nar-len-llama-8` model.

 ## Audio Codecs